linduxed/linduxed.github.io/source/_posts/2014-08-24-writing-more-readable-rspec-tests.markdown

 To do nothing but *understand* the full scope of the setup and expectations for the one test on line 57, there's *a lot* of jumping around, hunting for the procedure that makes the test happen.

 When I'm already in a confused state over why a test tells me that something in my code broke, the **last** thing I want to do is spend time deciphering the test.
-I've often heard people from the Ruby community talk about using tests as a live documentation for your code, but if I need to put in this much work to read the documentation than I'm starting to think that I might as well start reading the source code.
+I've often heard people from the Ruby community talk about using tests as a live documentation for your code, but if I need to put in this much work to read the documentation than I'm starting to think that I might as well read the source code.
 If the code is well written there will be less to read anyway.

 I mentioned previously that I strive to have all the necessary information readily available, where in this case we have a couple of [Mystery guests][mystery-guest] instead.